‘This is a nightmare’: New Yorkers get absentee ballots with the wrong return envelope

 Malhotra wasn’t alone.
-Scores of New Yorkers reported on Monday that they’d received mixed-up return envelopes, which could invalidate their votes if they tried to mail them in.
+Numerous New Yorkers reported on Monday that they had received mixed-up return envelopes, which could invalidate their votes if they tried to mail them in.

-The mass error comes soon after New York City struggled mightily to tally a flood of absentee ballots in June primaries, leaving some races undecided for weeks.
-As GOP critics relentlessly assail the security of mail-in voting, the latest mishap — which President Trump highlighted in a series of retweets on Monday evening — will only add fuel to that argument, Malhotra worries.
+The mass error comes soon after New York City struggled to tally a flood of absentee ballots in June primaries, leaving some races undecided for weeks.
+As GOP critics relentlessly assail the security of mail-in voting, the latest mishap — which President Trump highlighted in retweets on Monday evening — will only add fuel to that argument, Malhotra worries.

-“The rhetoric our president is using and all the fearmongering over mail-in voting makes me worry there’s going to be so much hysteria around errors like this that people are going to panic,” Malhotra, a 38-year-old who works in the TV and film industry, told The Washington Post.
+“The rhetoric our president is using and all the fearmongering over mail-in voting makes me worry there’s going to be so much hysteria around errors like this, that people are going to panic,” Malhotra, a 36-year-old who works in the TV and film industry, told The Washington Post.
 “Some people won’t know what to do.”

-It’s not yet clear exactly how many New Yorkers have been affected, but advocates said the issue appeared to be widespread in Brooklyn.
+It’s not clear how many New Yorkers have been affected, but advocates said the issue appeared to be widespread in Brooklyn.
 “I have heard from dozens of voters individually today, all concentrated in Brooklyn, that they have received return ballot envelopes that are not in their name,” Ali Najmi, a New York elections lawyer, told The Post.

-Michael Ryan, executive director of the New York City Board of Elections, said that he first learned of the error on Saturday, Gothamist reported, and that the misprinted envelopes appear to only have been delivered to Brooklyn.
+Michael Ryan, executive director of the New York City Board of Elections, said that he learned of the error on Saturday, Gothamist reported.
 Ryan blamed a vendor with a contract to print and mail absentee ballots for voters in Queens and Brooklyn.

-Ryan said there is no estimate yet how many mismatched envelopes were mailed out; Gothamist reports that in all, nearly 500,000 absentee ballots have already been delivered in the city, including more than 140,000 in Brooklyn.
+Ryan said there is no estimate yet how many mismatched envelopes were mailed out; Gothamist reports that in all, nearly 500,000 absentee ballots have been delivered in the city, including more than 140,000 in Brooklyn.

 Many Brooklyn residents took to Twitter on Monday evening to share their personal stories of mislabeled return envelopes.